felixnyamweya/wpsso-schema-json-ld/readme.txt

 = 1.13.3 =

-(2017/03/25) Added a new "Organization" selector in the Social Settings metabox when the Schema Item Type is an Organization.
+(2017/03/25) Added a new "Organization" selector in the Social / Search Optimization metabox when the Schema Item Type is an Organization.

 = 1.13.2 =